brightzheng100/spring-music/ci/README.md

 * checks out the current version to get the right RC version;
 * builds the apps by `gradle assemble -Pversion=$version`
 * puts the built artifact, e.g spring-music-1.0.2-rc.1.jar to S3 bucket defined as resource `bucket-release-candidate`
-* tags Git repo as release candidate, e.g. 1.0.2-rc.2
+* (optional, uncomment it to enable) tags Git repo as release candidate, e.g. 1.0.2-rc.2
 * bumps the `version` resource for the next usage

 ### 3. Integration Test